Ph-k/quic/README.md

 - When the`-d` (delete) flag is used, files that do not exist in the origindir will not exist in the destdir, they are deleted.

 - `-l` (links) flag is used to tell the program to preserve links, the behavior of this flag has been described above.

+# Important notes:

+- There are situations when symbolic links can create circles *(ex, folder DIR has a symbolic link pointing to himself)*.
+This can result to quic entering an infinite loop when not using the `-l` flag.
+To avoid these infinite loops the copied files are saved in hastable, with the contents of circles beeing copied once.

+- For convenience, whenever this documentation refers to hard links it refers **only** to two or more files with the same inode, which using the syscall `stat` results to an st_nlink field with a value greater than two.

+- Note that at the moment the destination path needs to exists in order for quic to work *(except when copying a directory, the destination directory might not exist)*. quic will check the existence of the destination path, and if it does not exist, inform the user with an error message.

+- If quic is ran without the `-l` flag, and then re-ran with it:
+  - First execution without `-l` flag: soft links are copied as files, avoiding infinite circles.
+Hard links are ignored.

+  - Second execution with `-l` flag: The destination files which were copied from soft links are replaced with their respective soft links.
+Hard links will now be copied

+- If quic is ran with the `-l` flag, and then re-ran or without it:

+  - First execution with `-l` flag: soft links are copied as soft links.
+Hard links are also copied.

+  - Second execution without `-l` flag: It was chosen not to change the structure of the destination, since all the possible information is already copied to the destination.